 Buying cold-pressed juices is convenient, but they’re usually more expensive and plastic bottles can be environmentally unfriendly.
 Making your own juice takes more time, but it saves you money and you know exactly what goes into that juice.

-10 Strategies To Help You Make the Perfect Juice Cleanse to Lose Weight and Improve Overall Health
+How to Go on a Healthy Juice Cleanse: 10 Strategies To Help You Make the Perfect Juice Cleanse to Lose Weight

 1. Read labels on packaged juices.